 Divorces are messy and stressful for all parties involved.
 But, without a doubt, children suffer the most in these matters.
-While parents are busy dealing with the separation process, parenting rights, and child custody, children are often neglected until the last moment.
+While parents are busy dealing with the separation process, parenting rights, changing their child’s surname in some cases, and child custody, children are often neglected until the last moment.
 No one will deny that divorces impact children negatively and creates issues that last for a lifetime.
 Majority of these issues are related to the mental health of children.

 Divorce is not a single event, there are many other events associated with it that changes the lifestyle of children as well as the parents.
 Family separation, moving out of home, living with a single parent and remarriage of their parents, such sudden changes have drastic effects on everyone’s lifestyle.

 Children’s reaction to their parents divorcing varies greatly depending on their age.
 Young children, often unable to understand the concept of a divorce, are generally confused.
 Adolescents, on the other hand, blame themselves for the divorce of their parents.
 They think they must’ve done something bad to cause this.
 Teenagers, however, react with anger and hostility towards both parents.
 These initial reactions contribute greatly to mental and behavioral issues children face throughout their lives.

 Common Problems Observed in Children with Divorced Parents

 Although, kids react and cope differently with divorce according to their age and personalities, there are a few problems found common in all children with divorced parents.